Aaditya1011/Heart-disease-prediction/README.md

 └── README.md               # This file

-Model Performance
+Model Performance :
-Accuracy: 87% on the test set.
+Accuracy: 87% on the traning and test set.
-Precision and Recall: High scores for both classes, making the model reliable for spam detection in real-world applications.
+Precision and Recall: High scores for both classes, making the model reliable for Heart Disease Prediction in real-world applications with human intervention.

-Contributing
+Contributing:
 Feel free to fork the repository and contribute to this project.
 If you encounter any issues or have suggestions for improvements, open an issue or submit a pull request.

 License